In commercial real estate, it pays to have a basic plan that allows you to focus on and refine your negotiation skills

-You always know when you are dealing with a real professional in the industry.
-They are professionally direct and helpful in the way in which they interact with the other party.
+You always know when you are dealing with a real professional in the industry; a top agent.
+They are direct and helpful in the way in which they interact with the other party.
 Their dialogue is selective and focused.
 They are very skilled.
 They engage in many different ways.

 To achieve this level of performance it requires sometimes years in the industry, although you can fast-track the process with simple practice.